roxana9922/comp3010-botsv3-analysis/README.md

 This investigation assumes a functional Splunk deployment with the BOTSv3 dataset ingested and indexed.
 All work reflects practical SOC analysis and adheres to professional forensic reporting standards.

+3. Methodology and SPL Investigation Approach

+The investigation followed a structured, hypothesis-driven SOC analysis workflow.
+Rather than relying on single queries, each finding was validated through iterative SPL refinement and cross-source correlation.

+For AWS-related analysis, CloudTrail logs (aws:cloudtrail) were used as the primary source to identify IAM activity, API calls without MFA, and S3 access control changes.
+SPL searches were constructed to filter by eventName, userIdentity fields, and error codes to distinguish successful versus unsuccessful actions.
+Where necessary, console login events were excluded to reduce noise and focus on programmatic access risks.

+S3 access logs (aws:s3:accesslogs) were then correlated with CloudTrail findings to confirm whether misconfigurations led to real data exposure, such as successful object uploads during periods of public access.
+HTTP status codes and request types were used to validate outcomes.

+Endpoint analysis leveraged winhostmon and hardware-related source types to identify host-level anomalies.
+Aggregation functions and comparative statistics were applied to detect deviations in operating system editions across endpoints, allowing identification of an outlier host by FQDN.

+This approach reflects professional SOC investigation practice, where alerts are treated as starting points and conclusions are only drawn after corroborating evidence across multiple telemetry sources.
 2. SOC Roles & Incident Handling Reflection

 Security Operations Centres (SOCs) operate through a tiered model that enables efficient detection, investigation and escalation of security events.
 In a real environment—mirrored by the BOTSv3 scenario—each SOC tier contributes differently to preventing, detecting, responding to, and recovering from incidents.